coolpaperman/CUFG/README.md

-CUFG: Curriculum Unlearning Guided by the Forgetting Gradient
+This repository is a PyTorch implementation of CUFG in "CUFG: Curriculum Unlearning Guided by the Forgetting Gradient".